 5. Use media hashtags (#) for Canadian television shows that are related to your business (or random Canadian shows if you’re topically diverse).
 Popular TV shows use hashtags while on the air, ranging from news broadcasts, to entertainment, to business programs like Dragons’ Den.
 Others may not use them live, but still have hashtags associated with them.

 For example, a CBC Marketplace segment on a related topic could be pure gold, not only while the show is airing but there’s also a chance you’ll be quoted on the next show when they share comments.
-Many shows will also retweet your comments if you address them to their account with “@” or through their hashtags.
+Additionally, many shows will retweet your comments if you address them to their account with “@” or through their hashtags.

 6. Participate in Canadian “Twitter parties” and throw some of your own.
 Twitter parties are virtual events intended to increase engagement with customers or potential customers.
 They usually offer prize draws, fun questions, and more.
 It’s all brought together under a unique hashtag of your choosing.
 For an example of a Twitter party announcement and registration page, check out the Food Bloggers of Canada’s recent Blend & Extend Twitter party.

-9. Work with other Canadian companies in mutually beneficial arrangements.
+8. Work with other Canadian companies in mutually beneficial arrangements.
 Join together for a Twitter party or just agree to some share trading.
-You can join Canadian social media groups to make it easy.

 Invest in Twitter Advertising